sixseconds/BCIT_nb_iot/README.md

         - npm run build
         - serve -s build &

+User manual documentation can be found in Deliverables, along with the cloud services postmortem.

 # Directory structure
     .
     ├── node_modules    # for the root folder (express)